openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   by the Receiver.

 #### Polling Delivery using HTTP
-This section provides SSF profiling specifications for the {{DELIVERYPOLL}} spec.
+This section provides SSF profiling specifications for the {{RFC8936}} spec.

 method